stiff/hifsm/README.md

 ## Usage

-Most features reside in a Hifsm::FSM class.
-Here is how to use it to model a monster in a Quake-like game:
+Here is how to use it to model a monster in a Quake-like game.
+It covers most Hifsm features:

 ```ruby
 require 'hifsm'